 Description

-Campanula Rotundifoila or Harebell is also known in Scotland as the bluebell.
-Elsewhere in Britain, bluebell refers to Hyacinthoides non-scripta, Campanula rotundifolia was historically also known by several other names including blawort, hair-bell, lady’s thimble, witch’s bells, and witch’s thimbles.
+Campanula rotundifolia, or Harebell, is also known in Scotland as the bluebell.
+Elsewhere in Britain, bluebell refers to Hyacinthoides non-scripta; Campanula rotundifolia was historically also known by several other names, including blawort, hair-bell, lady’s thimble, witch’s bells, and witch’s thimbles.
 Harebells are native to dry, nutrient-poor grassland and heaths in Britain.
-The flowers usually have five (occasionally 4, 6 or 7) pale to mid violet-blue petals fused together into a bell-shaped flower.
+The flowers typically have five (occasionally four, six, or seven) pale to mid-violet-blue petals fused into a bell-shaped flower.
 A perennial plant, Harebell is available as seed, plug, or potted plant, flowering mid to late summer.

-Harebell Campanula rotundifolia has basal leaves with purple or blue flowers.
-With a blooming period of mid to late summer.
+Common Harebell, Campanula rotundifolia, has basal leaves with purple or blue flowers.
+With a flowering period of mid to late summer.
 Harebell thrives in sandy soils such as coastal habitats and would make a good addition to rock gardens or gardens with sandier soil types.